hyperledger/indy-hipe/text/0003-did-comm/README.md

 ## Summary
 [summary]: #summary

-Explain the basics of __agent-to-agent communication__ (__A2A__) at a
+Explain the basics of __DID communication__ (__DIDComm__) at a
 high level, and link to other HIPEs to promote deeper exploration.

 ## Motivation
 [motivation]: #motivation

-Agent-to-agent communication is a rich subject with a lot of tribal knowledge.
+The DID communication between agents is a rich subject with a lot of tribal knowledge.
 Newcomers to the [agent](https://github.com/hyperledger/indy-hipe/pull/86) ecosystem tend to bring mental models that are subtly divergent from its paradigm.
-When they encounter dissonance, A2A becomes mysterious.
+When they encounter dissonance, DIDComm becomes mysterious.
 We need a standard high-level reference.

 ## Tutorial